 - 1. Engaging students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing nutrition and physical activity policies. - 2.
 Serving or selling only foods and beverages that meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans. - 3.
 Providing students with healthy and nutritious foods and encouraging the consumption of fresh fruits and vegetables, low fat milk and whole grains, - 4.
 Providing a clean, safe and pleasant setting, while providing adequate time for students to eat. - 5.
 Providing nutrition education and physical education to foster lifelong habits of healthy eating and physical activity. - 6.
-Providing students with the opportunity to engage in daily physical activity.

-7. Healthy and Fit Advisory Committee.
-As of 2004 McCord School established a Healthy and Fit School Advisory Committee consisting of 1 medical representative, 1 cafeteria manager, 1 physical education teacher, 5 primary grade teachers and 1 parent.
+Providing students with the opportunity to engage in daily physical activity. - 7. of 2004 McCord School established a Healthy and Fit School Advisory Committee consisting of staff members, students, and parents.
 In November 2005, the school health index from the CDC was used to assess the schools needs.
 The Healthy and Fit Advisory Committee will monitor the implementation of the school nutrition and physical activity policies and revise as needed.